 BS: Do you think people need to be confident to dance and dress how they would like to?

 VM: Since I’ve gotten older, and being a dancer, I feel more connected to my body and therefore less self conscious about how I look.
-A big part of that comes from knowing it’s not perfect, but not caring … just being happy with it as it is and not trying to set this goal of “once it gets to this point is when I’ll be happy”.
+A big part of that comes from knowing it’s not perfect, but not caring … just being happy with it as it as and not trying to set this goal of “once it gets to this point is when I’ll be happy”.

 Confidence, which for me comes from my world of dancing, has absolutely affected the way I dress.
 Some days I’ll be in a baggy t-shirt and trackpants and I’ll go get a coffee at a nice cafe and I don’t care.
 I don’t feel like I need to say to everyone “I’m not a thug, I came from a dance class!”

-Groove Therapy is offering 50 per cent off class passes.
+Groove Therapy is now running classes every Wednesday at 7pm at The Commune in Waterloo as well as the usual class on Tuesdays at 6pm, 107 Projects in Redfern.
+To celebrate, Groove Therapy is offering 50 per cent off class passes.
 Enter the code “GROOVEWEDS” at checkout.